How to Make Strawberry Cakesicles

 - Green Coating Chocolate (Chocolate Wafers) (Sweet Tooth Fairy or Wilton)

 - Strawberry Popsicle Mold (CAKEINSPO for a discount) (Also, you can find a similar mold on Amazon)

-- This is not a true cakesicle mold and is more designed for freezer popsicles.
-With a couple of adjustments, you can create the strawberry cakesicles.
+- This is not an actual cakesicle mold and is more designed for freezer popsicles.
+With a couple of adjustments, you can create strawberry cakesicles.
 Instructions below.

 - Small Offset Spatula

 - Edible White Paint